Posted on: January 23, 2020

 Look around at the items causing your clutter.
 Why are they there?
 The kitchen, for example, tends to become a landing zone for all types of paper clutter.
 Over time, I have evolved my kitchen command center to include a calendar, basic office supplies, a few file folders in a tickler file, whatever books I am reading (or planning to read), and a landing tray for mail.

 I gave up placing a mail tray and heavy use action files in the home office around the corner and keep them in the kitchen where I process/use them.
+Maybe I can get myself a filing cabinet from office monster or other such home office storage suppliers that can help me keep the files organized in the home office space itself.
 I learned I was not inclined to take the extra time to walk down the hall and around the corner to store and retrieve them from the home office.
 Believe me I tried.
 Repeatedly.
 They kept landing back in the kitchen.
 The printer, however, lives in the office because I don’t use it as often.
+However, there is another thought I could go down – putting a modern prefab shed in the backyard and using that as my office base?
+I could keep everything there, and once I’m there instead of lugging it back I’ll have everything in one place anyway, away from the home, my own little area?
+Could work, and might be a nice change of scenery to work from too.

 Would my kitchen command center make the cover of Real Simple magazine?
 Nope.
 But I have a manageable system for my paperwork.
 And I don’t live in a magazine anyway.